Implementing Optimistic Concurrency with SQL Timestamps

 Figure 10: Add the Timestamp Field to the DataKeyNames

 Start your website in debug mode, and delete a row.
 It should work, unless you still have order details data blocking you because of a foreign key constraint.
-To eliminate this problem run the simple queries DELETE FROM [Order Details] and DELETE FROM Orders on your database.
-You should now be able to delete rows from the table.
+To eliminate this problem run the simple queries DELETE FROM [Order Details]

 Step 6: Configuring your ObjectDataSource and GridView for Editing Rows